Introduction to Architecture

 - Frank Lloyd Wright and Organic Architecture: A philosophy promoting harmony between human habitation and the natural world.
 It emphasizes that a building should grow naturally from its site, utilizing local materials, open floor plans, and strong horizontal lines (e.g., the Prairie Style) to integrate seamlessly with the landscape.

-The Role of Architecture in Society
+The Role of Architecture in Society: Societal Impact

 Architecture does more than provide shelter; it actively shapes the way we live, work, and interact.

 - Cultural Identity: Buildings and monuments serve as physical representations of a society's values, history, and aspirations.
+The Parthenon in Athens embodies the ancient Greek pursuit of democratic ideals and perfect proportions.
+The Bahay Kubo in the Philippines reflects indigenous wisdom and deep adaptation to the tropical climate.

 - Environmental Stewardship: Modern architecture plays a critical role in addressing climate change through sustainable design, passive cooling strategies, energy efficiency, and minimizing ecological footprints.